SunLife over 50 plan

 Alternative funeral services are more common than ever in the UK.

-In fact, most funerals are described as non-traditional or non-religious, as people choose more unique and less formal ways of saying a final goodbye[1].
+In fact, most funerals are described as non-traditional or non-religious, as more people choose unique and less formal ways of saying a final goodbye[1].

 For many, arranging a funeral service that doesn’t follow tradition or have religious undertones is a better way to pay tribute to the life and personality of a loved one.